onderjan/machine-check/core/machine-check-machine/README.md

 This crate defines machine manipulation routines for use in the formal verification tool [machine-check](https://crates.io/crates/machine-check).

-# Usage and Compatibility
+## Usage and Compatibility

 This crate is a utility crate for [machine-check](https://crates.io/crates/machine-check) and should not be used on its own.
 No compatibility guarantees are made.

-# License
+## License

-This crate is licensed under Apache 2.0 License or MIT License at your discretion.
+Licensed under either of Apache License, Version 2.0 or MIT license at your option.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this crate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.